Introducing Cite:Your AI content agent.

 AI models deprioritize vague marketing language.
 "The best standing desk on the market" is noise.
 "Rated to support 300 lbs, 48x30 inch surface, 25-50.5 inch height range, 10-year warranty" is signal.

 Products described with specific, measurable attributes get cited more than products described with adjectives.
-Research from the Prerender.io benchmark confirms that AI surfaces specificity over superlatives.
+The Prerender.io benchmark confirms that AI surfaces specificity over superlatives.
 "Rated UPF 50+" beats "great sun protection" every time.
+ChatGPT Shopping's accuracy rate of roughly 64% means the model often struggles to match products to stated constraints.
+The more explicit your product data, the more likely AI gets the match right.

 5. Review Volume and Sentiment

-AI models use review data as a trust signal, but not the way you'd expect.
+AI models use review data as a trust signal, but not the way you would expect.
 A product with 2,400 reviews averaging 4.7 stars carries more weight than a product with 50 reviews averaging 5.0 stars.
 Volume signals market validation.

 But the reviews need to be accessible.
 If your reviews load via a third-party widget (Yotpo, Judge.me, Stamped) after page render, AI crawlers never see them.
 Your strongest trust signal is invisible.